-For professional advice on generator set power requirements and conscientious service, please contact your nearest Kohler distributor or dealer.
+For professional advice and conscientious service, please contact your nearest Kohler dealer.

-- Visit the Kohler Co. website at KOHLERPower.com. - Look at the labels and decals on your Kohler product or review the appropriate literature or documents included with the product. - Call toll free in the US and Canada 1-800-544-2444. - Outside the US and Canada, call the nearest regional office.
+- Visit the Kohler Co. website at KOHLERPower.com. - Look at the labels and decals on your Kohler product or review the appropriate literature or documents included with the product. - Call toll free in the US and Canada 1-800-544-2444.